mptwaktusolat/api-waktusolat-x/docs/deployments/cloudpanel.md

-# Deployment
+# CloudPanel on VPS

-This document provides a guide for deploying the application in production. :rocket:
+This document provides a guide for deploying the application in production on a VPS using CloudPanel. :rocket:

 This guide assumes that:

-- The website is being installed on a Linux server.
-- The server allows access to run commands.
+- The server allows access to run commands (eg not a shared hosting).
-- You own a domain and have access to its DNS settings.
+- You own a domain and able to manage its DNS settings.

-> [!NOTE]
-> This guide is not the only method for deploying the application.
-You are free to use other methods, services, or tools beyond those mentioned here.

 ## 1. Preparing the Server

 Provision a Linux VPS on cloud.
 I'd recommend Hetzner because it's quite cheap, but the cheap server located far away from Malaysia.

 See the server requirements [here](https://www.cloudpanel.io/docs/v2/requirements/).
-I think the minimum you can go is 1 vCPU and 1GB RAM.
+I think the minimum viable configuration is 1 vCPU and 1GB RAM.

-Reference:

 ### 1.1.
 Install CloudPanel